rhinozD/sample-terraform/README.md

 - `AWS_SECRET_ACCESS_KEY`: The AWS secret access key used to authenticate with AWS.
 This value is also stored securely in GitHub Secrets and accessed using `${{ secrets.AWS_SECRET_ACCESS_KEY }}`.
 - `BUCKET_TF_STATE`: The name of the S3 bucket used to store the Terraform state file.
 This value is stored securely in GitHub Secrets and accessed using `${{ secrets.BUCKET_TF_STATE }}`.

+#### Note:
+In this project, I am using AWS access keys for authentication with AWS services.
+The access keys are stored as GitHub Secrets to ensure they are not exposed in the codebase.
+While using AWS access keys is a quick way to implement authentication, it is recommended to use GitHub OIDC (OpenID Connect) for a more secure and scalable solution.

 ### Jobs and Steps

 #### 1. **`terraform-plan`**: